thin-edge/thin-edge.io/docs/src/howto-guides/004_connect.md

 ## Connect to Cumulocity IoT​

-To create northbound conenction a local bridge shall be established and this can be achieved with `tedge` cli and following command:
+To create northbound connection a local bridge shall be established and this can be achieved with `tedge` cli and following commands:
 > NB: Some of the commands require elevated permissions to enable system services e.g. [`tedge connect`](../references/tedge-connect.md) needs to enable `mosquitto` server.

+Configure required parameters for thin-edge with [`tedge config set`](../references/tedge-config.md):

 ```shell
 tedge config set c8y.url example.cumulocity.com​
 ```

+> Tip: If you you are unsure which parameters are required for the command to work just issue that command and it will tell you which parameters you should have set.
+> For example, if we issue [`tedge connect c8y`](../references/tedge-connect.md) without any configuration following advice will be given:
+>
+> ```shell
+> $ tedge connect c8y`
+> ...
+> Error: failed to execute `tedge connect`.
+>
+> Caused by:
+>     Required configuration item is not provided 'c8y.url', run 'tedge config set c8y.url <value>' to add it to config.
+> ```
+>
+> This message explains which configuration parameter is missing and how to add it to configuration, in this case we are told to run `tedge config set c8y.url <value>`.

-Upload self-signed certificate, not needed in production with root cert!​
+Next step is to upload self-signed certificate, which is not needed in production with root cert!​

 > This command takes parameter `user`, this is due to upload mechanism to Cumulocity cloud which uses username and password for authentication.
 > After issuing this command you are going to be prompted for a password.
+Users usernames and passwords are not stored in configuration due to security.

 ```shell
 $ tedge cert register c8y –-user <username>